 - Not signing over power of attorney to a friend or relative without understanding exactly what this involves.
 Someone can take out a reverse mortgage without your knowledge once they have the power of attorney, so get advice from a lawyer before taking this step.

 - If you are buying a home, get an inspection before making the purchase.
-You could be tricked into buying a house that needs significant repairs.
-If you are unable to pay for these repairs, you may then be forced to take on a reverse mortgage to finance the repairs that are needed.
+Someone may trick you into buying a house that needs significant repairs.
+If you are unable to pay for these repairs, you may then feel the need to take on a reverse mortgage to finance the repairs that are needed.